nagaseshubabuede/coolstuff/Bugsnag.md

 ====================

-Add Bugsnag as a dependency in your pom.xml:
+Add Bugsnag as a dependency in your `pom.xml`:
 ```
 <dependency>
   <groupId>com.bugsnag</groupId>